zhangjinshui-nerveee/nerveee_old/content/home/experience.md

   location = "Xi’an, China"
   date_start = "2018-08-01"
   date_end = "2018-09-01"
+  description = """
-  description = """Learned the working principles, debugging process and production procedure of Uninterruptible Power Supply (UPS), as well as corporate culture.
+  * Learned the working principles, debugging process and production procedure of Uninterruptible Power Supply (UPS), as well as corporate culture

-  Conducted mechanical vibration and noise standard test of the 20 kW UPS prototype"""
+  * Conducted mechanical vibration and noise standard test of the 20 kW UPS prototype"""

 +++